sodadata/docs/soda/product-overview.md

 ![soda-cloud-logo](/assets/images/soda-cloud-logo.png){:height="105px" width="105px"} is the web application that you can optionally connect to your Soda OSS tool.
 It aggregates all metrics and tests for data quality and enables multiple people in an organization to monitor scan results, collaborate on issue investigation, and even write their own tests and checks for data reliability.
 Log in to the web app to examine the visualized results of scans, view historical scan data, and set up alerts that automatically notify your team when there is an issue with your data quality.

-Beyond increasing the observability of your data, Soda Cloud enables you to automatically detect anomalies, view samples of the rows that failed a test during a scan, and integrate with your Slack workspace to get alert notifications and automatically spin up new channels for collaborative issue investigation.
+Beyond increasing the observability of your data, Soda Cloud enables you to automatically [detect anomalies]({% link soda-cloud/anomaly-detection.md %}), view samples of the [rows that failed]({% link soda-cloud/failed-rows.md %}) a test during a scan, and [integrate with your Slack]({% link soda/integrate-slack.md %}) workspace to get [alert notifications]({% link soda-cloud/monitors.md %}) and automatically spin up new channels for collaborative [incident investigation]({% link soda-cloud/incidents.md %}).

 Access [Soda Cloud documentation]({% link soda-cloud/overview.md %}).